addod19/Tic-Tac-Toe-JS/README.md

 # Tic-Tac-Toe

 > Building a tic-tac-toe game using vanilla Javascript.
+Demonstrating the use of factory functions and the module pattern.

 ## How to Play